teamstobor/nestcam/README.md

 #### Field trips

-1. We went to Queens Aviary.
+1. We went to Queens Aviary in Queens, NY.
 There we saw a variety of birds in their habitats.
-2. We also went to Cornell University.
+2. We also went to Cornell Lab of Ornithology in Ithaca, NY.
 We made a presentation to a team of scientists and collected their feedback on our project.
 We went on several trails and saw birds of various species.
 3. Rochelle Tolkoff is bird expert who has been studying birds for over 20 years.
 She has two bird houses in her backyard.
 4. Aashritha has 3 active bird nests in her backyard.
 She has been studying and collected data on various types of birds and their migration.

 #### Websites

 [Cornell Nestwatch](http://www.nestwatch.org) -
 We learned that different bird species have different nesting needs.
 Bird houses need to be of different shapes and sizes depending on the bird species.
 We learned how to collect data about bird's nesting habits.
-All of our team passed NestWatch nest monitor exam and got certified.
+All of our team passed the NestWatch nest monitor exam and got certified.

 [Raspberry Pi](http://www.raspberrypi.org) -
-Raspberry is a small computer that has a camera connector, WiFi and Bluetooth.
-We learned how to connect a camera to monitor birds.
+Raspberry Pi is a small computer that has a camera connector, WiFi and Bluetooth.
+We learned how it works and how to use it for monitoring birds.
 We also bought one Raspberry Pi Zero W each for our team to learn how to program it.

 [Sense HAT](www.raspberrypi.org/senseHAT) -
 SenseHAT is a small circuit board that has 64 LEDs (Light Emitting Diode), barometric pressure, temperature and humidity sensors.
 It sits on top of a Raspberry Pi.